-Here are the three types of Open Return tickets available –
+Here are the different types of Open Return tickets available –

-Super Off-Peak Return – You can return on any Super Off-Peak train within one calendar month.
+- you can return on any Super Off-Peak train within one calendar month.

 If you’re unsure about when you can travel, our Train Times page clearly highlights whether a train is Peak, Off-Peak or Super Off-Peak.